x3dom/x3dom/doc/guide/components.rst

       </scene>
     </x3d>

-Since there is no "hello" node in the X3DOM system nothing happens when we run this X3D in the browser.
+Since there is no *Hello* node in the X3DOM system nothing happens when we run this X3D in the browser.
 The ``<hello>`` tag is not recognized and therefore ignored by X3DOM.
 In order to make X3DOM aware of the ``<hello>`` tag we need to register a new node with the system and provide an implementation for that node.
 In order to do so we are using the two function calls described above:

 .. code-block:: javascript